Summer Faculty Fellowships

 Type of Support

-Paid directly to the faculty member as a fellowship in one lump sum on or about May 15 and subject to taxation as provided by current Internal Revenue Service regulations and United States law.
+Paid directly to the faculty member as a fellowship and subject to taxation as provided by current Internal Revenue Service regulations and United States law.

 Letter of Support